A-Ahmed100216/Engineering_74_business_week/README.md

-This is the guide to create git and github connection with SSH key
+# This is the guide to create git and github connection with SSH key

-Introduction
+## Introduction

 GitHub provides a means of storing on-premsie data in the cloud.

-Guide for MacOS
+## Guide for MacOS

 (1) Open up the terminal and check to see if git is available by running:
-	git --version
+	'''git --version'''
 (1a) Git is usually installed on Mac but if not, navigate to git.com and download.

 (2) Once confirmed, type cd to navigate to a directory of your choice.
 This can either be the desktop or you can use the following commmand to create a new folder: